Automation - it's what modern-day technology is all about!

 Similar to choosing tags, there are a few considerations to make when deciding on the antenna characteristics, polarization, number and placements of antenna.

 Polarization: Next to consider is the antenna polarization.
 UHF RFID passive antennas can be circularly or linearly polarized.
-Linearly polarized antennas send radio frequency (RF) waves in a single plane, which allow them to read tags which are correctly oriented further out.
-Circularly polarized antennas are less affected by the tag’s orientation, but have a shorter maximum range.
+Linearly polarized antennas send radio frequency (RF) waves in a single plane, which allows them to read tags that are correctly oriented further out.
+Circularly polarized antennas are less affected by the tag’s orientation but have a shorter maximum range.

 If you can’t consistently predict the orientation or height of the tag, then a circular antenna will more reliably read your tag, albeit with a shorter range.
 In the case of the tag on the helmet, we know both the approximate height and orientation of the tag, so a linear antenna gave us the best performance.
 But given the short distance requirements, both types gave more than satisfactory read range.

 Number and Placement: Finally, we need to decide how many antennas are necessary for the job and how to place them at each entry/exit location.
-As a rough estimate, a circularly polarized antenna covers an 8 foot by 8 foot area at a range of 8 feet from the reader.
-Figuring out the number of antennas needed then depends the math of your area to cover.
+As a rough estimate, a circularly polarized antenna covers an 8-foot by 8-foot area at a range of 8 feet from the reader.
+Figuring out the number of antennas needed then depends on the math of your area to cover.
 More overlap will provide better likelihood of not missing a tag as it passes by.
 Additionally, the entry and exit antennas needed to be far enough away so that they don’t conflict with each other, but close enough so that no area in the passageway fell out of range.
-For our scenario, there are 2 drive through portals and 2 walk through portals.
-For the 10-12 foot wide drive through portals, we used 4 antennas, 2 on each side of the driveway.
-For the smaller 4-5 foot wide walk through portals, we only needed 2 total antennas, with 1 antenna on each side.
+For our scenario, there are 2 drive-through portals and 2 walk-through portals.
+For the 10-12 foot wide drive-through portals, we used 4 antennas, 2 on each side of the driveway.
+For the smaller 4-5 foot wide walk-through portals, we only needed 2 total antennas, with 1 antenna on each side.

 That about wraps it all up!
 We are very excited about this project and can’t wait to see how much it will improve the everyday lives of the employees who will be using it!